charlieconneely/Crash-N-Dash/diary.md

   * Pop off the last (11th) element from the list.
   * Reinitialise the PlayerPrefs values with the state of the current list of Rank objects.

+***
+## Test Plan

+### Objectives and Tasks
+* The main objectives of the testing process are:
+  * To achieve maximum decision coverage.
+  * To ensure that the product is fit for launch with no critical bugs. <br>
+* The tasks involved:
+  * System and Integration Testing
+  * Unit Testing

+### Scope
+Throughout the testing lifecycle, the following functions/interfaces of Crash 'N Dash will be tested:
+* **Start Menu:** Ensure that all buttons work correctly (including the sound and music levels inside Settings).
+We need to ensure that all "back" buttons work correctly i.e. that the user can always swiftly return to the menu.
+* **In-Game Menu:** All buttons inside this menu should work essentially the same as in the start menu.
+However, in place of the "Play" option, the user should see a "Resume" option.
+All buttons should be thoroughly tested for bugs.
+The restart option should reset everything and take the user back to the beginning of the game.
+* **Gameplay:** All functions need to be tested (gaining/losing points & lives, gaining/using collectables etc.)
+* **Post-Death Menu:** If the player has beaten any of the ten highscores, he/she should be prompted to enter his/her username.
+Their score should display.
+Options to play again or exit should be present

+### Testing Strategy
+* **Unit Testing** <br>
+As most functions are only applicable when playing the game, the purpose of this testing is to ensure that there are no critical bugs found, that all areas of the code will be executed at least once and that these functions perform well when given certain test data.
+* **System and Integration Testing** <br>
+This includes testing:
+  * How the program performs when navigating between the main menu and the game or game and the pause menu etc.
+  * How does the game hold up under different circumstances pertaining to hardware e.g. monitor with different frame rate.

+### Control Procedures
+**Problem Reporting** <br>
+Throughout the testing process, any bugs should be noted in the diary document.
+Depending on the severity of the bug, the designer may need to be contacted should any changes be made to the game.
+***
 ## References:
 *(All Unity Assets are referenced in the README)*
 1. [Endless Road Spawning](https://youtu.be/RYouWeqZbPc)